PRECIOUS-Gold steady as thaw in Italy crisis saps buying interest

 “Unless there is a meltdown in Italy or a financial crisis, which would also impact U.S. markets, there is no strong reason for a jump in gold prices.
 I expect more sideways trading around the present levels with plus or minus around $20,” Fertig added.

-Gold prices have fallen for the past six months, losing over 11 percent, largely due to dollar strength, with the U.S. currency benefiting from a vibrant economy, rising U.S. interest rates and fears of a global trade war.
+Gold prices have fallen for the past six months, losing over 11 percent, largely due to dollar strength.
+The U.S. currency has benefited from a vibrant economy, rising U.S. interest rates and fears of a global trade war.

 “Gold has come down quite a lot in recent months and does seem to be taking a pause.
-We still think the dollar is going to be the key driver moving forward for prices,” said ING analyst Warren Patterson.
+We still think the dollar is going to be the key driver moving forward for prices,” ING analyst Warren Patterson said.

 Gold is highly sensitive to rising interest rates, as these increase the opportunity cost of holding non-yielding bullion.
 Rising U.S. borrowing costs also lift the dollar, in which gold is priced.